campbe13/Java110-2020/labs/lab7/part1.md

 # part 1 theory

-## 1. choose a variable
+For any of the below, I suggest you try doing these in code, make sure they compile & run & display the output.

-after the following execute what are the values in x, y and z
+## 1. choose a variable data type
 ```java
 int w = 2;